COURSES FOR PROFESSIONALS

 THEM & US: CHALLENGING SOCIAL EXCLUSION

-This is a one day course designed to bring together multi agency professionals and volunteers to promote partnership working.
-We will examine the causes of social exclusion and its impact along with practical evidenced based strategies for inclusion and involvement in the longer term.
-Participants will have the opportunity to engage in a range of activities and examine evidenced based theory to improve their understanding and delivery of work in this area.
+This is a one-day course aimed at professionals and volunteers.
+We will examine the causes of social exclusion and its impact along with practical evidence-based strategies for inclusion and involvement in the longer term.
+Participants will have the opportunity to engage in a range of activities and examine evidence-based theory to improve their understanding and delivery of work in this area..

 The course is delivered in the following formats: